kg3/scripts/README.md

   there are more concise ways to download lectures from echo360 but this one works albeit manual
 ## download_lecutres.sh
   scrap files from professor's lecture websites
-## fuck_samba.sh
+## f_samba.sh
   forget sharing files with samba.
-SSHFS is more stable, more secure and less setup than Samba, refreshs on connection loss, unlike Samba
+SSHFS is more stable, more secure and less setup than Samba, refreshes on connection loss, unlike Samba
 ## nano_distraction_free_write.sh
   use nano as those 'distraction-free' writing apps
 ## p2p_build_blackList.sh